Why Choose Shepherd’s Cove Hospice?

 - Our Volunteers are the BEST

-- We have over hundreds of trained, dedicated volunteers who serve as an integral part of the hospice team.
+- We have hundreds of trained, dedicated volunteers who serve as an integral part of the hospice team.
 You can help make a difference.
 Visit our Volunteer Page or Contact Us today for more information.
 There are opportunities for everyone!
 Some of our volunteers are retired; others are students or professionals who have full time jobs.
 We even have volunteer positions for those who are disabled and bedbound.

 - We Honor Veterans